 Cornelius' wife Emma died May 26, 1909, and is buried in the Santa Clara Cemetery in Oxnard.
 Her sons after her death went to live in Oxnard with their German-born grandmother Doretta (Dorothea) Maulhardt, who pretty much raised them from that point on.
-Cornelius died on Sept.
-16, 1931 in Anaheim, California, and is buried in the Carty family plot in Ivy Lawn Cemetery in Ventura.
+Cornelius at some point moved to Orange County, probably to be near his son Adolph, where he appears to have generally lived in boarding houses and worked right up to the time of his death.
+He appears in later years to have tried to portray himself as being much younger than he actually was, probably to make it easier to get a job.
+He died on Sept.
+16, 1931 in Anaheim, California, and is buried in the Carty family plot in Ivy Lawn Cemetery in Ventura, where his tombstone incorrectly shows 1875 as his birth date.
 He and Emma had two sons, who follow.

-Adolph J. Carty (1894-1967) was born on Oct.
+Adolph Jacob Carty (1894-1967) was born on Oct.
 17, 1894, probably in or near Santa Barbara.
 He married Margaret Martha Friesen (b.
-March 23, 1895), moved to Los Angeles, and had a son named Richard Melton Carty, who was born Jan.
+March 23, 1895) on Dec.
+1, 1916 in Los Angeles County, and they had a son named Richard Melton Carty, who was born on Jan.
 3, 1923 in Los Angeles.
 Adolph died on March 1, 1967 in San Diego, California, and Margaret died there Feb.
 29, 1980.
 Both are buried in the Santa Clara Cemetery in Oxnard.
 Richard died June 29, 1957 and is buried in the Ft.
 Rosecrans National Cemetery in San Diego.

 Edwin Louis Carty (1897-1990) was born on Dec.
 4, 1897 in Santa Barbara, California.
 Although his birth certificate gives his name as Carty, there is said to be a family bible that gives his name as Edwin Louis Carter.
 Nonetheless, from very early on he went by the last name of Carty.
 His mother Emma died in 1909 when he was 11-years old, and he moved to Ventura to live with his grandmother, Doretta Maulhardt.
 Apparently, he was known as "Nick" in his younger days, but preferred to be called "Ed" as he got older.
 He attended the University of California at Davis from 1917-1919, and on Dec.
 23, 1919 married his High School sweetheart Doris Corrine McDonnell (b.
 Oct.
 19, 1899).
 He took up farming, and made a fortune in real estate investments.
 Later, he was Mayor from 1944 to 1948 of the city of Oxnard, a Supervisor from 1952 to 1965 for Ventura County, and he served three times between 1939 and 1950 on the California State Fish and Game Commission, appointments that he received from then Gov. Earl Warren.
 He was in fact a close friend and hunting partner of Earl Warren, who following two terms as Governor of California went on to become Chief Justice of the U.S. Supreme Court.
 Although Warren was a Republican, Edwin was a Democrat, and narrowly lost the Ventura District Democratic nomination in 1954 for the U.S. Congress.
 A 1972-73 interview with Ed Carty is on file at the Bancroft Library of the University of California at Berkeley that focuses on his friendship with Earl Warren, and talks about some of their exploits hunting Big Game in Africa.
 Edwin's wife Doris died on March 4, 1987 in Ventura, and Ed died there on Nov.
 8, 1990 from a heart attack.
 Both are buried in Ventura in the Ivy Lawn Cemetery.
 Edwin and Doris had five children.

-- Jack Estes Carty (1895-1964) was born April 26, 1895 in Santa Barbara, and married Grace Clingman (1901-1994).
-He died on May 25, 1964 in Los Angeles County, and is buried there in Holy Cross Cemetery, next to his parents.
+Jack Eslee Carty (1895-1964) was born James Klett Carty on April 26, 1895 in Santa Barbara, California, but later changed his name to Jack Eslee Carty.
+He married Grace Clingman (1901-1994) on Sept, 13, 1921 in Los Angeles County, and they had one daughter Mary Ann Carty (1922-1990).
+Jack died on May 25, 1964 in Los Angeles County, and he is buried there in Holy Cross Cemetery, next to his parents.
 Grace, who had been born May 21, 1901 in Michigan, moved back to Michigan after Jack's passing, and died on Oct.
 7, 1994 in Grand Rapids, where she is buried in the Clingman family plot in Dutton Cememtery in the town of Dutton.
-Jack and Grace had one daughter Mary Ann Carty, who was born Aug.
+Jack and Grace's daughter Mary Ann was born on Aug.
 27, 1922 in Los Angeles, married Fred Keller on Aug.
-17, 1945 at Fort Lewis, Washington, and died Feb.
+17, 1945 at Fort Lewis, Washington, and died on Feb.
 8, 1990 in Santa Barbara.

 Left Photo: James Carty siting in a carriage in Hawaii probably about the mid 1890s.
 His second wife Eliza is standing